 - Avoid Drama: Don’t fuel rumours; silence is more powerful than speculation.

-- Focus on Excellence: Let your work do the talking—success speaks louder than gossip.
+- Focus on Excellence: Allow your work to speak for itself—success resonates more powerfully than gossip.

 - Document Issues: If you’re dealing with a toxic boss, keep records.